jwlrai/3rd-week-project/README.md

 This web application is created for the purpose of providing information about the current weather status and the weather forcast for the current location of the users.
 In this web application i have used two different api.

-### For the detection of the users current location ,city, region and country i have used http://ipinfo.io Api
+### For the detection of the users current location, city, region and country i have used http://ipinfo.io Api

 #### * ipinfo.io Api Details :
 ```